Occupation: IT Project Manager

 Have you taken part in the Spartathlon before?

 Yes in 2015 / 16 / 17 and 18

 Finished in 31:33 (2015), 29:14:36 (2016) but slower for the last two years 33:32 (2017) and 34:53 (2018) primarily due to impact of injuries.

 What tip would you pass on to those taking part for the first time?

 Be prepared for the long tough haul to mountain base and again from Tegea to Sparta.
-Reports don’t seem to highlight these parts of the course, but this race isn’t just about the mountain!
-It most certainly is about the finish though 😊
+People don’t seem to mention these parts of the course, but this race isn’t just about the mountain!
+It most certainly is about the finish though!

 What are you looking forward to at the Spartathlon race?

-The whole journey, the build up, pre-race get-togethers with fellow runners, the start at the Acropolis, the magical journey, reaching King Leonidas, the amazing welcome in Sparti and being greeted by my wife, in Laws, fellow team members and Spartans.
+The whole journey, the build up, pre-race get-togethers with fellow runners, the start at the Acropolis, the magical journey, kissing the foot of King Leonidas, the amazing welcome in Sparti and being greeted by my wife, in Laws, fellow team members and Spartans.

 What are you not looking forward to during the Spartathlon race?

 A potentially cold and/or wet transition across the mountain at 100 miles in.